DeepikaLakshmi4/Web-Scraper/README.md

 # Web-Scraper
-Program for extracting data from any website
+Simple approach for extracting data from any website using Beautiful Soup library in Python